 In the regional center model, foreign investors contribute to a new commercial enterprise (NCE), which in turn invests those funds in the job-creating entity (JCE) that operates the project and thereby creates the required number of jobs per investor.
 As such, investors should seek out projects that provide financial reports on the activities of both the NCE and the JCE.
 Projects working with lending institutions will likely be required to provide quarterly reports as well as annual audited reports to that institution, which should in turn be provided to EB-5 investors.

 The regional center model also allows for investment in a “troubled business,” one that has been in operation for at least two years and has sustained a loss of more than 20% its net worth over the one to two years preceding the filing of an investor’s I-526 petition for conditional permanent residence.
-In this scenario, a detailed audited financial statement would be necessary at the time of investment to establish to United States Citizenship and Immigration Services (USCIS) that the business is indeed troubled and that an EB-5 investment could preserve the required number of jobs.
+In this scenario, a detailed audited financial statement would be necessary at the time of investment to establish to the United States Citizenship and Immigration Services (USCIS) that the business is indeed troubled and that an EB-5 investment could preserve the required number of jobs.

-In addition to seeking out projects that will provide sufficient financial reports, investors may wish to negotiate additional safeguards into their loan agreements to provide for the unique requirements of the EB-5 Program.
+In addition to seeking out projects that will provide sufficient financial reports, investors may wish to negotiate additional safeguards into their loan agreements to provide for the unique requirements of the EB-5 program.
 For example, because early repayment of a loan to the NCE by the JCE would break the conditions of the program in that the investment amount would no longer be at risk, investors may wish to specify that funds must be redeployed into another JCE immediately upon repayment to avoid this issue.
 Counsel and financial advisors experienced with the program can advise investors on how the loan agreements should thus be structured.

 An additional safeguard is for the project to appoint a disbursing agent, who will apply the funding as needed for each stage of the project.
 This provides an extra level of security in ensuring the investment amount is applied as specified in the business plan according to EB-5 requirements.